JiwoonKim/Interview-Endgame/react.md

    - A component __cannot change its props, but it can change its state__.

 10. ### Why should state not be updated directly

+11. ### Why are the benefits of batching setState calls?

 11. ### What are lifecycle methods?
     Lifecycle methods are functions executed according to the different phases of a component.
 It's main purpose is to __add functionality to the different phases of a component__, when it is created, updated, and destroyed.